The countdown is on to Keyfactor Tech Days | Secure your spot today!

 Many organizations use an enterprise PKI program to manage their code signing activities along with their SSL certificates.
 In addition to simplifying the code signing process for developers, this management is especially important as companies must safeguard their code signing certificates the same way they would with any other private security element.

 If a code signing certificate falls into the wrong hands, that means malicious parties can issue software that appears to be legitimate.
 As a result, any compromise to a code signing certificate must be reported as part of a certificate revocation list (CRL), which will invalidate anything signed with that certificate.
-This situation makes it essential for organizations to manage and protect their code signing certificates through a centralized PKI program.
+This situation makes it essential for organizations to manage and protect their code signing certificates.

 Why Do We Need Code Signing Certificates?